rohancragg/blog-notes/aks/create-tls-secret.md

 ## How to validate a key

-_Works for both encrypted or unencrpyted keys_:
+_This works for both encrypted or unencrpyted keys_:

 > openssl rsa -check -in domain.enc.key

 or

 > openssl rsa -check -in domain.key

+You should see the message 'RSA key ok':

 ```
 $ openssl rsa -check -in domain.enc.key